Soldier Boy: The Boys (2019–present)

-While hunting another Payback member, Mindstorm, Soldier Boy starts to hear voices, which greatly concerns Hughie and Butcher.
-Butcher reveals to Hughie that he has supplied Soldier Boy with marijuana in order to keep him from having another destructive episode.
+While hunting down Mindstorm, one of the two remaining members of Payback (the other being Noir), Soldier Boy starts to hear voices which greatly concerns Hughie and Butcher.
+Butcher reveals to Hughie that he has supplied Soldier Boy with marijuana to keep him from having another destructive episode.
 After triggering a booby trap, Mindstorm attacks Butcher by forcing him to endlessly relive his traumatic past.
 Soldier Boy leaves Butcher for dead despite Hughie's protests.
-Later, Hughie confronts Soldier Boy about his PTSD, drug problem, and constant showboating of his military past; Hughie had previously learned from The Legend that Soldier Boy's service during the Second World War was mostly propaganda, having taken more active roles in suppressing race rioting and opposing the Civil Rights and peace movements, with there being "rumors about Dealey Plaza".
+Later, Hughie confronts Soldier Boy about his PTSD, drug use, and constant showboating of his military past.
+Hughie had previously learned from the Legend that Soldier Boy's service during the Second World War was mostly propaganda, having taken more active roles in suppressing race riots and opposing the Civil Rights and peace movements, with there being "rumors about Dealey Plaza".
 Later, realizing the error of his ways, Hughie betrays Soldier Boy and saves Mindstorm, who in turn frees Butcher in return for being teleported to safety.
-Soldier Boy arrives soon afterward and kills Mindstorm, but not before learning from him Edgar's role in his capture and the reason for it: Edgar had used Soldier Boy's semen to create Homelander as a more powerful replacement.
-Later, Soldier Boy reveals the information to a shocked Homelander during a phone call to him.
+Soldier Boy arrives soon afterward and bludgeons Mindstorm to death with his shield, but not before learning from him Edgar's role in his capture and the reason for it.
+A few years before he was captured by the Russians, Soldier Boy had provided semen samples to Vought scientist Jonah Vogelbaum for genetic experimentation, which Vogelbaum had subsequently used to create Homelander as a more powerful replacement.
+After learning from Mindstorm, Soldier Boy reveals the information to a shocked Homelander during a phone call to him.